nodesource/nsolid-statsd/test/README.md

   CPU usage, Load Averages, etc - just from the DataDog agent (not coming in any way from N|Solid).

-* Run the module test/apps/animals.js, passing an argument of the NSOLID_HUB value to use when launching instances.
-For instance, if your etcd is running at `example.com` on port 5000, you'd run:
+* Run the module test/apps/trees.js with `nsolid`, with it connecting to a running N|Solid storage server.

-      nsolid test/apps/animals.js example.com:5000
+      nsolid test/apps/trees.js

   This will start a number of N|Solid instances with different app names and tags.
 See the module for for complete details.
 These modules don't do very much.
-You should ensure the expected apps come up in the console using the specified NSOLID_HUB value you launched the module with.
+You should ensure the expected apps come up in the N|Solid Console or are listed with `nsolid-cli ls`.

-* Now run `nsolid-statsd`, which expects the statsd server address and the N|Solid proxy address as arguments.
-The addresses should be host:port, but the default host is `localhost` and the default parts are 8125 (statsd) and 9000 (N|Solid proxy).
-To run with the default Datadog agent (which runs a statsd server at `localhost:8125`) and default N|Solid proxy (localhost:9000), start `nsolid-statsd` as
+* Now run `nsolid-statsd`, which expects the statsd server address and the N|Solid Storage address as arguments.
+The addresses should be host:port, but the default host is `localhost` and the default parts are 8125 (statsd) and 4000 (N|Solid Storage).
+To run with the default Datadog agent (which runs a statsd server at `localhost:8125`) and default N|Solid Storage (localhost:4000), start `nsolid-statsd` as

       node daemon :

-  To test with tags, if you're using a version of N|Solid with tag support, use:
+  To test with tags, use:

       node daemon --tags -- :